Last updated: October 2023

 Take photos of everyone’s documents.

 The traditional advice after an accident is to jot down the driver's license, registration, and insurance information of all parties involved.
-However, it's easy to misspell a name or number when you're shaken from a crash.
+However, it's possible to misspell a name or number when you're shaken from a crash.
 Little mistakes like that can cause significant issues with insurance claims.
-Instead, photograph documents to help prevent these types of errors.
+In addition to getting a paper copy of this information (which we’ll discuss below), photograph documents as well.

 No, we're not talking about Snapchat!
 We're talking about snapping more pictures than you think necessary.
 The more photos you take, the more helpful you can be.
 You can always delete irrelevant pics cluttering up your camera roll, but you can't take new ones after the scene has been cleaned up.
 When someone has a question regarding an insurance claim or legal case, your best possible answer is, "I have a photo of that."